- Regional Offices

 - Liaison Offices

-The Food and Agriculture Organization (FAO) has embarked on the most significant reorganization since its founding.
+FAO is implementing the most significant reorganization since its founding.
 The fundamental objective is to bring FAO as close as possible to its Members.
-The reorganization requires more decentralized structure; a management system with increased delegation of authority; and an environment that encourages creativity and initiative.
+The reorganization entails a strengthened decentralized structure; a management system with increased delegation of authority; and an environment that encourages creativity and initiative.

 For more information on the functions and location of FAO Decentralized Offices click here.